tgross/devopsdays-workshop/exercise00/README.md

 ```
 This workshop will use your GitHub account name as a unique identifier.
 We won't grant any permissions on the account, but the demo app will
-your avatar from GitHub so please use a real account name.
+use your avatar from GitHub so please use a real account name.

 Enter your GitHub account name: <your account name>